 Note content can be transcluded through Rich Footnotes as a live preview:

 Content from a note (or a section in a note) can now be viewed from within the note that links to it

-# to get a list of all the sections from within that note, as shown in the screenshot above.
+# to see a list of the sections in the note that's selected: